Updated December 6, 2019

 Are Loans Available?
 Skills Fund and Climb Credit

 We never encourage students to take on debt, particularly more debt than they can afford.
 However, we understand that for some, a third-party loan is the best option.
 We have partnered with two companies that offer loans for bootcamps, Skills Fund and Climb Credit.
 Both loan options are free to apply and we encourage students to look at the terms for both and choose the option that is best for them.
-The minimum deposit, paid to NSS, for those using Skills Fund or Climb Credit is $2,000.
+The minimum deposit, paid to NSS, for those using Skills Fund or Climb Credit varies between $1,500 and $2,500, depending on the bootcamp.
 If you borrow less than the maximum allowed, your remaining balance is due by the first day of class.

 We recommend that prospective students compare all of the financing options available to them, including savings, third-party loans from Skills Fund or Climb Credit, an NSS payment plan, assistance from your family, or other loan options.